codeontology/parser/README.md

 ```

 This command  will run the tool on the openjdk8 directory and save the extracted RDF triples to the file `openjdk8.nt`.
 Be aware that this may take 2 hour and a half!

+To annotate source code comments, see [CommentLinker](https://github.com/codeontology/commentlinker).

 #### Maven Repository
 Let's suppose you want to use the tool to extract RDF triples from a generic repository.